 - RDA COVID-19 Guidelines and Recommendations contains a software chapter coordinated by ReSA that provides guidelines to policy makers, funders, publishers, and the research community responding to COVID-19.

 The ReSA taskforce on evidence for the importance of research software is collecting evidence about the importance of software in research.
 An analysis of these resources is available in this blog to provide information for sharing with key influencers.

-The significant role that software plays in research has been identified in a range of surveys and studies:
+The significant role that software plays in research has been identified in a range of surveys and studies that include the following:

-- A UK survey of 1,000 randomly chosen researchers showed that more than 90% of researchers acknowledged software as being important for their own research, and about 70% of researchers said that their research would not be possible without software.
+- UK Research Software Survey considers responses of 1,000 randomly chosen researchers to show that more than 90% of researchers acknowledged software as being important for their own research, and about 70% of researchers said that their research would not be possible without software.

-- A study of Nature papers from Jan-March 2016 reveals that “32 of the 40 papers examined mention software, and the 32 papers contain 211 mentions of distinct pieces of software, for an average of 6.5 mentions per paper.”
+- Understanding Software in Research: Initial Results from Examining Nature and a Call for Collaboration reveals that “32 of the 40 papers examined mention software, and the 32 papers contain 211 mentions of distinct software, for an average of 6.5 mentions per paper.”